 Grenada: Types of Company

-- The Trusts Act is based on English common law, extensively modernized to make it suitable for asset protection purposes.
+- The Trusts Act is based on English common law, extensively modernized to make it suitable for asset protection.

-- The settlor, protector and beneficiary may not be resident in Grenada in order to preserve tax exemption.
+- The settlor, protector and beneficiary need not be resident in Grenada to preserve tax exemption.

 - The maximum perpetuity is 120 years.